Mythyo1/e/README.md

 info: Returns info about Cytrus
 invite: Creates an invite to the current channel
 level: Tells you your permission level.
+logout: Logs out of your Cytrus account
 ping: Returns CytrusBot's ping
+profile: Shows info for your profile
 say: Says the string you input
 send: Sends a message to the CytrusLog
+ticket: Generates a support ticket
 urbandictionary: Returns your search term from the Urban Dictionary
 wikipedia: Searches Wikipedia for your search term
 ```